Airport Central railway station: Services

 Airport Central station is served by the Airport line on the Transperth network.
-These services are operated by the PTA via its Transperth Train Operations division.
+These services are operated by the PTA.
 To the east, the line terminates at the next station, High Wycombe.
-To the west, the line joins the Midland line two stations along at Bayswater, running along that line to Perth station, before running along the Fremantle line to terminate at Claremont station.
+To the west, the line joins the Midland line and Ellenbrook line two stations along at Bayswater, running along that line to Perth station, before running along the Fremantle line to terminate at Claremont station.
 Airport line trains stop at the station every twelve minutes during peak on weekdays and every fifteen minutes outside peak and on weekends and public holidays.
 At night, trains are half-hourly or hourly.
 The last train leaves at about 2 am with the next train arriving approximately four to five hours later – 5:30 am on weekdays in 2022 – which has been criticised for not being early enough for fly-in fly-out workers, whose flights typically leave in the early morning.
 The Mining and Energy Union called for the government to tweak the train schedule.
 The transport minister has said that the line needs to be closed for maintenance overnight but that she would look at what could be done.
 The Airport line caters to about 80 percent of flights.

 The station was predicted to have average daily boardings of 6,100 upon opening, rising to 11,000 in 2031.
 The journey to Perth station takes eighteen minutes.
 The station is in fare zone two, and there is no surcharge.
-South-west of the station is a bus stop which is used by rail replacement bus services to Perth and High Wycombe as well as bus route 37, which travels to Oats Street station.
+South-west of the station is a bus stop which is used by rail replacement bus services to Perth and High Wycombe as well as bus routes 36 and 37, which travel to Cannington and Oats Street stations respectively.